infvarun/AuditFullStack/replit.md

 ## Recent Changes: Latest modifications with dates

+### July 21, 2025 - Complete Migration to Node.js Express + PostgreSQL Database Integration
+- **✓ Migrated from Flask to Node.js Express backend** with comprehensive API routes and middleware
+- **✓ Integrated PostgreSQL database with Neon** using Drizzle ORM for full database management
+- **✓ Created comprehensive storage interface** with DatabaseStorage implementation for all entity operations
+- **✓ Added complete API endpoints** for applications, data requests, tool connectors, question analysis, and audit results
+- **✓ Implemented Excel file processing** with multer for file uploads and XLSX parsing
+- **✓ Set up database schema migration** using drizzle-kit with proper PostgreSQL table creation
+- **✓ Added TypeScript support** with proper type definitions for all API operations
+- **✓ Configured CORS and Express middleware** for seamless frontend-backend communication
+- **✓ Removed Flask backend completely** and consolidated on Node.js/Express architecture
+- **✓ Updated server configuration** to run on port 3000 with proper host binding

 ### July 16, 2025 - Node.js Excel Processing & Follow-up Questions Integration
 - **✓ Migrated from Python Flask to Node.js Excel processing** using xlsx library for better integration
 - **✓ Fixed XLSX library import and usage** for proper ES module compatibility